sg-hub/sg-hub/README.md

 - 👋 Hi, that's me
-- 👀 I’m interested in electronics, home automation.
+- 👀 I’m interested in electronics for home automation using Raspberry PI, ESP32, ESP8266 and Arduino.
-- 🌱 I’m currently learning Python-pandas for data analysis.
+- 🌱 I’m currently learning Python and Pandas for data analysis, mainly for my professional life.
-- 📫 How to reach me leaving an issue...
+- 📫 How to reach me, leave me an issue...